alicepm800/Dissolve-Shader-Cg/README.md

-# Dissolve-Shader-Cg
+# Dissolve-Shader-ShaderLab
-A dissolve shader created in Cg to work in Unity game engine.
+A dissolve shader created in ShaderLab language to work in Unity.
+To control shader, add to material of a GameObject and alter the Dissolve Amount.